puzzle/openshift-workshop/src/12_jboss_eap_exercises.md

 Try to use either WebConsole or *oc*

-Note: Please create an unsecure route, since the deployment *openshift_tasks.jar* botched up its frontend code.
+Hint: Please create an *unsecured route*, since the deployment *openshift_tasks.jar* doesn't support https.

 ---